tezos-commons/baseDAO/docs/specification.md

 This is done by defining the type to represent the custom entrypoints, and implementing procedure to handle custom entrypoints using the `template.mligo` module.

+## Custom contract extra

+BaseDAO allows DAOs to defined their own `contract extra` type, and use them in the implementation.

+This is done by defining the extra field type in the variant's `storage.mligo` file, by following the format presented in the `template/storage.mligo` file.

 # TZIP-016 metadata